 Other event and service providers

-Chad D. McEvoy, EdD, is a professor of sport management and the graduate program director in the David B. Falk College of Sport and Human Dynamics at Syracuse University.
+Chad D. McEvoy, EdD, is chair of the department of kinesiology and physical education at Northern Illinois University.
+Previously, we served as a professor of sport management and the graduate program director in the David B. Falk College of Sport and Human Dynamics at Syracuse University.
 Before pursuing a career in academia, McEvoy worked in marketing and fund-raising in intercollegiate athletics at Iowa State University and Western Michigan University.
 He has conducted research projects for clients at various levels of sport, including professional sport, intercollegiate athletics, Olympic sport, and sport agency organizations.

 McEvoy holds a doctoral degree from the University of Northern Colorado, a master’s degree from the University of Massachusetts, and a bachelor’s degree from Iowa State University, each in sport management and administration.
 His research interests focus on revenue generation in commercialized spectator sport settings.
 McEvoy has published articles in the Journal of Sport Management, Sport Management Review, Sport Marketing Quarterly, and International Journal of Sport Management and Marketing.
 His research has been featured in numerous media stories and interviews appearing in USA Today, New York Times, Wall Street Journal, SportsIllustrated.com, ESPN.com, Chicago Tribune, Philadelphia Inquirer, Atlanta Journal-Constitution, Portland Oregonian, and Kansas City Star.
 McEvoy appeared as a panelist before the prestigious Knight Commission on Intercollegiate Athletics in 2008, and he was co-editor of the Journal of Issues in Intercollegiate Athletics.